 5 Health Advantages of Shorter Height

 It's easy for short people to feel overlooked in a land of giants.
 But the last laugh may be on the giants, as those of shorter stature have proven advantages that often are beneficial in the long run.
-We've compiled the five ways it's good to be short and how it might help you live a healthier, longer life.
+We've compiled the top five benefits of being short and how they might help you live a healthier, longer life.

 Sure, those who are shorter sometimes can't reach the top shelf.
 But shorter people of the same proportions as taller people have many physical advantages based on the laws of physics.
 These advantages are supported by many researchers.
 Among them, shorter people have: